-302.7.1 GUIDELINES FOR USE OF HOBBLE RESTRAINTS
+302.8.1 GUIDELINES FOR USE OF LEG RESTRAINTS

-When applying hobble restraints, the following guidelines should be followed:
+When applying leg restraints, the following guidelines should be followed:

-- (a) The "Hobble Strap" may be used under three levels of restraint which will be referred to as "Minimum Restraint," "Moderate Restraint," and "Maximum Restraint."
-Anytime the "Maximum Restraint" level is used by an officer, the circumstances requiring the use shall be documented in a police report.
-In addition, a supervisor shall be notified as soon as possible, or at least by the end of the shift.
-See the Garden Grove PD Procedures Manual for further. - (b) Once applied, absent a medical or other emergency, restraints should remain in place until the officer arrives at the jail or other facility or the person no longer reasonably appears to pose a threat.
-Once a suspect is subdued, handcuffed, and hobble restraints are placed on their legs, if they are unable to sit up or the suspect needs to remain lying down, they must be rolled onto their side and left in that position until transportation.
-If any medical problems are observed with the arrestee, paramedics shall be requested and the arrestee provided with the appropriate medical attention. - (c) Once secured, the person should be placed in a seated or upright position, secured with a seat belt, and shall not be placed on his/her stomach for an extended period, as this could reduce the person's ability to breathe.
-If this cannot reasonably be accomplished, the arrestee should be transported by ambulance. - (d) The restrained person should be continually monitored by an officer while in the hobble restraint.
-The officer should ensure that the person does not roll onto and remain on his/her stomach. - (e) The officer should look for signs of labored breathing and take appropriate steps to relieve and minimize any obvious factors contributing to this condition. - (f) When transported by emergency medical services, the restrained person should be accompanied by an officer when requested by medical personnel.
-The transporting officer should describe to medical personnel any unusual behaviors or other circumstances the officer reasonably believes would be potential safety or medical risks to the person (e.g., prolonged struggle, extreme agitation, impaired respiration).
+(a) If practicable, officers should notify a supervisor of the intent to apply the leg restraint device.
+In all cases, a supervisor shall be notified as soon as practicable after the application of the leg restraint device.

+- (b) Once applied, absent a medical or other emergency, restraints should remain in place until the officer arrives at the jail or other facility or the person no longer reasonably appears to pose a threat. - (c) Once secured, the person should be placed in a seated or upright position, secured with a seat belt, and shall not be placed on their stomach for an extended period, as this could reduce the person's ability to breathe. - (d) The restrained person should be continually monitored by an officer while in the leg restraint.
+The officer should ensure that the person does not roll onto and remain on their stomach. - (e) The officer should look for signs of labored breathing and take appropriate steps to relieve and minimize any obvious factors contributing to this condition.

-302.8 REQUIRED DOCUMENTATION
+302.9 REQUIRED DOCUMENTATION